 The electric power transmission system concession business becomes one of the Group’s pillars during this time, with the construction and operation of 16 concessions in Brazil and Chile.
 This commitment to concessions spreads to other markets, as with the water treatment plant market.

-In short, a long history of continuous growth and diversification which have turned Elecnor, with nearly 60 years of history, into a benchmark business group within its numerous business sectors.
+In short, a long history of continuous growth and diversification which have turned Elecnor, with more than 60 years of history and a presence in more than 50 countries, into a benchmark business group within its numerous business sectors.